 How to improve your blog’s user experience

-Does the blog feel organised with consistent branding?
+Does the blog feel organised with consistent branding and imagery?

-Does the blog have categories and are they easy to find?
+Does the blog have categories?
+Are they easy to find?

 Does each post encourage further reading?